 2. South Beach Diet

 It is based largely on frozen meals and is not recommended for vegans, vegetarians, or people on kosher and paleo diets.
-A lot of their meals in phases 2 and 3 contain gluten.

 5. Paleo Diet